How to Choose Legal Case Management Software – Part 2

 To make sure that documents are always easily accessible to anyone who needs them, the document management system should store all documents in a centralized location on a network drive.
 It should also store them as actual records inside the relational database management system.

 Other points to consider include the interface of the software and how it manages all document saves and accesses.
 You should look for a user-friendly interface that allows users to profile the document by relating it to a case or matter and organizing it according to the department’s policies.
-Additionally, the software system should programmatically manage all document saves and accesses, regardless of whether it is a Word document or a PDF.
+Additionally, the software system should programatically manage all document saves and accesses, regardless of whether it is a Word document or a PDF.